Alonso-del-Arte/chess/OpeningsAndDefenses.md

 1. d4 d5
 2. Qd3 Qd6

+Of course the most famous move sequence involving this opening is the queen's gambit.

+1. d4 d5
+2. c4

+[FINISH WRITING]

+Statistics suggest you have a 40% chance of winning with this opening, and a 36% chance of drawing.
+That means only a 24% chance of losing.
+But of course this ignores other factors, such as how your opponent's skills compare to yours.

+Dutch Defense: Staunton Gambit Accepted

-### King's pawn: Tortoise opening
+### King's pawn opening

-1. e4
+1. e4 e5

+Some analysts might still consider other first moves as a king's pawn opening if your second move is the king's pawn forward two spaces.

+1. b3 e5
+2. e4

-On the one hand, this might feel like you're leaving your king unprotected too early in the game.
+On the one hand, this sort of opening might feel like you're leaving your king unprotected too early in the game.
 But remember: your opponent hasn't begun mobilizing yet.
 Follow this opening by mobilizing your queen and kingside bishop.

+"Sicilian Defense: Amazon Attack"  [FINISH WRITING]

+1. e4 e5
+2. Qg4 Qf6
+3. Bc4 Bc5
+4. Ne2 Bb6
+5. d4 exd4
+6. Nxd4 Nh6
+7. O-O a6
+8. Bf4 Nxg4
+9. Be5 Qxe5
+10. Nc6 Qxh2# 0-1

+Napoleon attack

+French defense

 ### Kingside bishop's pawn: Bird's opening

 1. f4

-If you use this opening, be absolutely certain to also open an avenue of escape for your king, or else risk an embarrassingly early checkmate.
+With this opening, be absolutely certain to also open an avenue of escape for your king, or else risk an embarrassingly early checkmate.
 Like this:

 1. f4 e6
 2. g4 Qh4#

+The Dutch variation

+1. f4 ???
+2. e3

+gives your king an out if your oppoent sends their queen to h4.

+If you stick around longer with this opening, you might pull

+King's Gambit Declined: Soller-Zilbermints Gambit

+From's gambit

+Double duck formation

 ### Kingside knight's pawn: Grob opening

 1. g4

+Your opponent might respond to this opening with the Alessi gambit.

+1. g4 f5
+2. gxf5

+I see no disadvantage for White to immediately capture that pawn.
+But you might have other priorities at this point in the game.

+Generally this might not seem like a good opening for kingside castling.
+However, if your opponent's king ventures far out enough to file f, kingside castling might just be the way to a clever check.

+Sicilian defense: Grob variation

 ### Kingside rook's pawn: K&aacute;das opening